 Part 1

 First of all, money can bring public recognition.
 If a person has lots of money, he can use the money for charity.
 And this can let him gets social recognition.
 Furthermore, most of time, higher income means higher personal ability.
 Thus, people will recognize those people who have well-paid jobs.
 For example, my friend Jim’s major is computer science.
-He work in a little-known company in his hometown, but he has a good income.
+He works in a little-known company in his hometown, but he has a good income.
 He always donates money to his university.
 Because of this, all his classmates look up to him and believe that his has a strong sense of responsibility.
 So, he is very pleased with his job.

 Part 2